• Free shipping on all orders

 Conclusion

-If your dog has killed a cat, we’re really sorry—not only for the cat and the cat’s owner but also for you as we know this is every caring dog parent’s worst nightmare.
-The best thing you can do now is to try and help the cat’s owner in any way you can and take steps to make sure this doesn’t happen again.
-A dog cannot be blamed for acting on instinct, and it is the owner’s responsibility to control their dog at all times and to accept the consequences of the dog’s actions if left unattended.
+If your dog has killed a cat, we’re sorry—not only for the cat and the cat’s owner but also for you, as we know this is every caring dog parent’s worst nightmare.
+The best thing you can do now is try to help the cat’s owner in any way you can and take steps to ensure this doesn’t happen again.
+A dog cannot be blamed for acting on instinct, and it is the owner’s responsibility to control the dog at all times and to accept the consequences of the dog’s actions if left unattended.

-It’s important to speak with your veterinarian and a professional behaviorist for the best possible advice on how to understand your dog’s attitude towards cats.
+It’s essential to speak with your veterinarian and a professional behaviorist for the best possible advice on understanding your dog’s attitude towards cats.

 See Also: